billwheatley/argocd-cli-role/README.md

 Role to install the Argo CD CLI client and setup bash completion.

+This is based on official Argo CD Documentation: <https://argoproj.github.io/argo-cd/cli_installation/>

 This is designed as part of a desktop provisioning playbooks found here <https://github.com/billwheatley/provision-desktop>

 Requirements